Am0rphous/Awesome/Cybersecurity and sysadmin tools /README.md

 - [Surge - P2P on steroids ](https://github.com/rule110-io/surge) - Surge is a p2p filesharing app designed to utilize blockchain technologies to enable 100% anonymous file transfers.
 Surge is end-to-end encrypted, decentralized and open source.
 - [Updog](https://github.com/sc0tfree/updog) - Updog is a replacement for Python's SimpleHTTPServer.
 It allows uploading and downloading via HTTP/S, can set ad hoc SSL certificates and use http basic auth.
 - [Warpinator](https://github.com/linuxmint/warpinator) - Share files across the LAN.
+- [Wing FTP Server](https://www.wftpserver.com/) - Wing FTP Server is an easy-to-use, powerful, and free FTP server software for Windows, Linux, and Mac OS.
+It supports multiple file transfer protocols, including FTP, FTPS, HTTP, HTTPS, and SFTP, giving your clients flexibility in how they connect to the server.
+And it provides admins with a web-based interface to administrate the server from anywhere.
+You can also monitor server performance and online sessions and even receive email notifications about various events taking place on the server.
 - [Yarsync](https://github.com/ynikitenko/yarsync) - Yet Another Rsync: synchronize files between Linux systems.